 State’s labor and employment laws and how those laws affect their business.

-We assembled the Firm’s monthly labor and employment newsletters in easy-to-access e-books,
+We assembled the Firm’s monthly labor and employment newsletters in easy-to-access e-books, now available for you to download.

 Employment agreements commonly include a provision designating the place or forum where any employment related-claims must be litigated.
 Ordinarily, the party opposing a forum selection clause has the burden to demonstrate that the clause should not be enforced.
 However, the burden is reversed when the underlying claims are statutory rights that may not be waived, such as California Labor Code provisions concerning employee compensation.
 In such cases, the party seeking to enforce the forum selection clause must demonstrate that the forum selection clause will not diminish the statutory rights; otherwise, the clause will not be enforced.